 Mapap can affect the results of certain lab tests for glucose (sugar) in the urine.
 Tell any doctor who treats you that you are using Mapap.

 Store at room temperature away from heat and moisture.

 What happens if I miss a dose?

 Since Mapap is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of acetaminophen can damage your liver or cause death.